Being Not for Profit

-As a San Diego community-based not-for-profit organization, Sharp HealthCare places great value on the health of our community.
-Our not-for-profit approach means that after our bills and employees have been paid, any remaining money is reinvested back into providing health care — unlike for-profit organizations that must pay back investors.
+At Sharp HealthCare, we are committed to improving the health and well-being of the San Diego community.
+Our not-for-profit approach means that after our bills and employees have been paid, any remaining money is reinvested back into providing the very best health care possible for our patients.

-Investors of for-profit institutions fund hospital improvements, and therefore, expect return on their investments.
+Investors of for-profit institutions fund hospital improvements and expect return on their investments.
 For-profits also have a financial incentive to avoid providing care that is typically not profitable, such as trauma and care for the underinsured.

-Sharp’s “stockholders" are our community members, and with their support and generous donations, we're able to expand our services, introduce new programs and enhance our medical technology.
+At Sharp, our "stockholders" are community members like you.
+And with your support and generous donations, we're able to expand our services, introduce new programs and enhance our medical technology.